5G events: New opportunities for personalized experiences

 Create safer event experiences

-The tragedies of the 2017 Las Vegas shooting and Manchester arena bombing shook the event planning world, and security is top-of-mind for 2018 event planners.
+Event safety continues to be a top concern for event organizers around the world.
 As 5G improves connectivity between event management and emergency personnel, reaction times to emergency situations will become almost instant.
-Planners will know the location, hazards and number of people affected in an incident, giving increased security and control.
+Organizers will know the location, hazards and number of people affected in an incident, giving increased security and control.
 Communication possibilities with attendees will mean visitors can be instantly updated with security notifications.

 Meet the first global network

-As 5G improves connectivity, will individual data and roaming charges increase dramatically?
-Well, yes and no. Many 5G promoters are touting the new network as the end of WiFi, as 5G meets the need for connectivity that previous generations of mobile services have been unable to fill.
-While this is unlikely, the average network user will have access to improved global connectivity that will make roaming a thing of the past.
+As 5G improves connectivity, will individual data charges increase dramatically?
+Well, yes and no. Many 5G promoters are touting the new network as the end of WiFi, as 5G meets the need for speed and connectivity that previous generations of mobile services have been unable to fill.
+While this is unlikely, the average network user will have access to improved global connectivity without a massive price increase.
+In the UK, we’re already seeing operators offer 5G services without roaming fees.

 Set to become the first truly global network, 5G will introduce federated network slicing that enables a seamless platform sharing amongst operators at a global scale, guaranteeing seamless user experience.
 5G connectivity will finally make it possible for operators to provide a global network service experience, without needing individual agreements with different operators.